 Over the last several years, Girl Scouts of Northern Illinois (GSNI) has been busy listening to what our community and our girls say they want.
 As a result of the Long Range Program Study, GSNI has redesigned our programming around four new focus areas that reflect what YOU, our members, say you want to see.
 Throughout the coming months, we will continue to mold our program design and events around these areas.

-NOTE: GSUSA is currently working on creating Program Pillars as they create new Program Content.
+NOTE: GSUSA has created Program Pillars and has developed new Program Content.
 This handout helps outlines how the Program Pillars integrate with GSNI's focus areas.

 Use the links below to help you navigate this webpage:

 The first phase of the Program Strategy included the Long Range Program Study, designed to identify what girls want and need, right here in Northern Illinois.
 Feedback was collected through a variety of methods: